rlee287/py_autoupdate/docs/source/contributing.rst

 Coverage for the project is tracked on `CodeCov <https://codecov.io/>`__.
 When creating a Pull Request, please include the following:

+-  One of the following to identify the purpose of the Pull Request:

--  An issue number that this Pull Request addresses **OR**
+   -  An issue number that this Pull Request addresses
    -  A short description of the problem the Pull Request addresses

 -  A description of the implementation of the bug fix/feature

 If you are fixing a new large issue in your Pull Request, please file an issue